ishu-codes/YTQuizzer/README.md

 > - **User Interface:** Streamlit, along with streamlit-option-menu and streamlit-shadcn-ui, creates a user-friendly interface for accessing summaries, taking quizzes, and interacting with the chatbot.

 ## Conclusion:
-> By leveraging the power of Streamlit, NLP libraries, and other chosen tools, Quizify offers a robust and engaging learning platform.
+> By leveraging the power of Streamlit and other chosen tools, Quizify offers a robust and engaging learning platform.
 Its ability to summarize videos, generate quizzes, and provide chatbot assistance personalizes and enhances the learning experience, making it a valuable tool for a wide range of users.

  https://quizify.streamlit.app/